Flat roof insurance

 Check it regularly

-Inspecting your flat roof for any pools of water or visible damage at least a few times a year.
+Inspecting your flat roof regularly for any pools of water or visible damage at least a few times a year.

 Keep it clean

-And remove any algae, moss, fungus or debris.
+Keep your roof clean and remove any algae, moss, fungus or debris.

 Trim overhanging branches